alexlimxiangwei/Miles/README.md

 # Miles
-please upload your projects in a folder with your name , and then another folder inside with what version it is
+please upload your projects in a folder with your name_version

 please include a readme on what functions or methods is working inside

-example : miles/pengcheng/ver0.1/readme.txt
+example : miles/pengcheng_v0.1/readme.txt etc